nicktsan/vertex_ai_demo/README.md

 https://cloud.google.com/vertex-ai/docs/start/install-sdk

-Note: the instructions on the install-sdk link have the following steps:

 Installation of the Vertex AI SDK for Python includes the following steps:

 1. Create an isolated Python environment
 2. Install the Vertex AI SDK package
 3. Initialize the Vertex AI SDK (This is done within the python script itself)

-However, step 3 is done from within the python script itself.

 # Script execution instructions